Camallera Sound Walk

 23rd February 2021

 Today I walk an imaginary line around my house.
-My feet don’t leave indentations to show I have done it, not since the recent snow, and when that melted, the trace was gone.
-Home and back, I pace and pound my boundary line, a pathway that returns to itself, reconnects, reattaches, brings me back to the garden gate.
+My feet don’t leave indentations to show I have done it, not since the recent snow, and when that melted the trace was gone.
+Home and back, I pace and pound my boundary line, a pathway that returns to itself, reconnects, reattaches, and brings me back to the garden gate.

 Snow prints.
 Photo by Sam MacLean